rome/tools/crates/rslint_parser/docs/authoring_parse_rules.md

 ## Conditional Syntax

 The conditional syntax allows you to express that some syntax may not be valid in all source files.
-Some use cases are
+Some use cases are:

 * Syntax that is only supported in strict or sloppy mode: for example, `with` statements
-* Syntax that is only supported in certain file types: Typescript, JSX, Import / Export statements
+* Syntax that is only supported in certain file types: Typescript, JSX, modules
-* Syntax that is only available in specific language versions: experimental features
+* Syntax that is only available in specific language versions: experimental features, different versions of the language e.g. (ECMA versions for JavaScript)

 The idea is that the parser always parses the syntax regardless of whatever it is supported in this specific file or context.
 The main motivation behind doing so is that this gives us perfect error recovery and allows us to use the same code regardless of whether the syntax is supported.